How should I turn my horse out for a clinic?

 Here’s a quick checklist for you:

--Tidy mane.
+- Tidy mane.
 Many clinicians like to observe the musculature on both sides of your horse, which is hard to do with a crazy mane.
 Have a trim, pulled mane that is trained to one side of your horse for most english and some western disciplines.
-For reiners and other longer maned horses in the western disciplines, you may want to ask the clinician in advance if they have a preference.
+For reiners and other longer maned horses in the western disciplines, you may want to ask the clinician in advance if they have a preference about being able to see the neck.

--Tidy tail.
+- Tidy tail.
 Trim the top (if appropriate for your discipline) and bang the bottom.
 I’m more concerned about the bottom being tidy and trim than the top, as some horses have their tails braided for show, in which case trimming the top is not a good idea at all!
 Banging the tail takes 30 seconds and can take your horse from drab to fab.
-(Wow that was a lame sentence…)
+(Wow that was a lame…)

 Add some conditioner to your tack before you ride, this creates a little extra "velcro" for your bum.